-Depression can make it incredibly difficult to find meaning and purpose to continue functioning on a daily basis.
+Depression is a constant feeling of sadness and disinterest that might make you think that you will never feel good again.
+It can make it incredibly difficult to find meaning and purpose to continue functioning on a daily basis.
 In these times it can be challenging to see a way out, which may lead to a sense of hopelessness.

 If you have experienced or are experiencing depression, you know that it goes far beyond sadness and it can create a sense of numbness that dulls the ability to feel much of anything at all.
+Many experience alterations in their experience of time, a common complaint being that time has slowed down or stopped.
 Where sadness is a passing emotion in response to some stimulus, depression can last for months or years and can be all-encompassing.
 Depression has a tendency to touch many different parts of your life, distorting your experience of yourself, others, and the world in a way that overemphasizes the negative.

 This can be extremely isolating which only adds to distress.
 When you’re in this state, it can be hard to see a point in anything or any possibility of it passing.
 State-dependent memory, the tendency of the mind to more easily recall instances of other times when the current emotion was present, also makes it so that it is difficult to remember any times where you didn’t feel so low.
 It can start to feel like there is no way out.